Deltares-research/sealevelmonitor/analysis/sealevelmonitor/sealevelanalysis.md

 }
 ```

-Mean annual sea level downloaded from PSMSL are only available up to
+Mean annual sea level downloaded from PSMSL are availabale up to 2023 ,
-2023 and thus incomplete for the current analysis.
-In order to do a
-preliminary analysis, measurements from Rijkswatersataat Data
-Distribution Layer will be used for missing year(s).
+the time series is up to date.

 ``` r
 # Check if PSMSL is up to date for analysis year